mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 - make the list finite and when the last item is reached, jump back to the first one (and also in reverse direction)
 - make the list infinite and loop around (carousel style)

-The first one can be done by simply setting `keyNavigationWraps: true` for a ListView (and other Views).
-But in our case, the second would look better.
+The first one can be done either by simply setting `keyNavigationWraps: true` for a ListView (and other Views) or using the API's default index increase/decrease functions.
+In our case though, the carousel option would look the best.

-I won't lie, making a carousel-like looping list is annoying and overly complex for this use case; hopefully I can improve the situation later by creating some easier-to-use types.
+I won't lie, making a carousel-like looping list is annoying and overly complex for this use case; the situation might improve later by creating some easier-to-use custom types in Pegasus.

 ### Vertically

 So the problem is, ListView can't do carousels: the only type that can is PathView.
 As such, we'll turn our ListViews into PathViews next.
-Again, let's start with the vertical axis:
+Again, let's start with the vertical axis; here's a before-after comparison, with some comments after the code:

 **Before**